mbridak/not1mm/README.md

 Working.

-The current state is "Not Working".
+The current state is "**Not Working**".
 I literally just dragged some widgets out on a Qt Designer window, and wrote a couple stubs to display the interface.
 Next to nothing is working or useful.

+## What it probably never will be

+Feature complete.

 ![main screen](https://github.com/mbridak/not1mm/raw/master/pic/main.png)